-The mount itself is quite an innovative departure from the average ARF's I have seen and built in the past.
+The motor mount is quite an innovative departure from the average ARFs I have seen and built in the past.
 Built considerably stronger, it spots three carbon pins that will prevent any chances of the motor mount ripping out and a pre-drilled carbon front plate securely mating in a tongue and grove fashion on all four sides of the frame.
-It will take a lot to ever rip a motor out and I thought to myself, that PA does not do anything without a reason and if their motor mount is this strongly built, they must surely know something I didn't at the time about the power of their motor.
-And I will surely find out soon enough!
+It will take a lot to ever rip a motor out of this baby.
+PA does not do anything without a reason, and if their motor mount is this strongly built, they must surely know something I didn't at the time about the power of their motor.
+I will surely find out soon enough!